qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

           2. Disconnect from the host.
           3. Reboot the host.

+To establish UART and network connections, see :ref:`Connect to UART and network <connect_uart_network>`.

 Flash software using PCAT
 ------------------------------------
 .. note:: This procedure is available for registered users only.